oksanab91/map-with-dynamic-images/README.md

-# Dynamic Map
+# Dynamic Map Angular SPA

-This is a Single Page responsive Application that displays images based on a user settings.
+This is a Single Page responsive Application that displays images based on a user settings.<br>
-The user can change display settings using the UI, and the map is updated dynamically.
+The user can change display settings using the UI, and the map is updated dynamically.<br><br>

 ## Client-side